dj-nitehawk/MongoDB.Entities/Documentation/wiki/Entities-Save.md

 ```

 # Save entities partially
-the above-mentioned `SaveAsync` methods will replace the entire document on the database with the values from the entity. if the goal is to only save the values of a subset of the properties, you have two choices to make your life easier.
+the above-mentioned `SaveAsync` methods will replace the entire document in the database with the values from the entity. if the goal is to only save the values of a subset of the properties, you have two choices to make your life easier.

 ### Save only a few specified properties
 ```csharp